microdee/microdee.github.io/content/log/swizzle.md

 }
 ```

 Now we get the bytes.
 Here's a slight problem though: this expression must be executed inside template arguments.
 In this case using an union is not very stable and using pointer arithmetics are not allowed at all.
 So we're forced to use bit-shifting.
-With that tho comes another problem: bit-wise operations happens on binary number form, not on the bytes in storage which is.
+With that tho comes another problem: bit-wise operations happens on binary number form, not on the bytes in storage (thank god).
 This means `'xy'` is `0x00007879`.
 We want our `get_byte` function to return 'x' on `i=0`, not 'y'.
 So we have to flip the order in our `get_byte` function before we can use it:

 ```Cpp
 // we do bitshifting shenanigans to get our component characters